paliwalnishant/hadoop-cluster-using-python/README.md

 # hadoop-cluster-using-python

-Tool can be used for Configuration of multinode hadoop cluster on one click .
+#Tool can be used for Configuration of multinode hadoop cluster on one click .
-## python TUI has been used
+ python TUI has been used

 Project includes implementation of :-

-1. Distributed Storage - Name Node , Data Node , Secondary Name node
+1. ##Distributed Storage - Name Node , Data Node , Secondary Name node

-2. Distributed Computing - Map Reduce , Job tracker , Task tracker
+2.## Distributed Computing - Map Reduce , Job tracker , Task tracker

 How to use tool :-